- Consolidated Notes

 Since the internal and external business processes for all products and services are to the largest extent identical, they collectively represent a single operating segment within the meaning of IFRS8.

-Management Board and Supervisory Board propose to pay an amount of EUR 1.00 per dividend-bearing share from the distributable profit and to carry forward the remaining amount to new account.
+The Executive Board and the Supervisory Board propose to distribute an amount of EUR 0.50 per dividend-bearing share from the net profit and to carry forward the remaining amount to new account.

 To the best of our knowledge and in accordance with the applicable reporting principles for financial reporting, the consolidated financial statements give a true and fair view of the Group’s assets, liabilities, financial position and results of operation, and the Group’s management report includes a fair review of the development and performance of the business, together with a description of the principal opportunities and risks related to the anticipated development of the Group for the remainder of the fiscal year.